LSEG-API-Samples/Example.RTH.DotNet.DotNetCoreTickHistoryOnDemandRequest/README.md

 ### 2.RawExtraction example

 It's the example to demonstrate how to use the REST API to retrieve Time and Sales Tick History.
-The example will read request query from Json file and then pass the it to Http Request content.
+The example will read request query from Json file and then pass as a content of HttpRequestMessage class.
 We will apply instruction and steps from
-[REST API Tutorial 4: On Demand tick data extraction](https://developers.thomsonreuters.com/thomson-reuters-tick-history-trth/thomson-reuters-tick-history-trth-rest-api/learning?content=11220&type=learning_material_item).
+[REST API Tutorial 4: On Demand tick data extraction](https://developers.thomsonreuters.com/thomson-reuters-tick-history-trth/thomson-reuters-tick-history-trth-rest-api/learning?content=11220&type=learning_material_item) to create the messages.
 Anyway we will skip the steps to request field list from server and manually set required fields in Json file instead.

-This example will retrieve data and write to file.csv.gz.
-You have to unpack .gz file and then find output in csv format.
-As the example read the query from Json file so it could be applied with End of Day Extraction request.
-User can just change the request in default Json file and run the example.
+This example will retrieve data and write it to file.csv.gz.
+You have to unpack .gz file and then open output in csv format.
+As the example read the query from Json file therefore it could be applied with End of Day Extraction request.
+User can just modify the request in default Json file and run the example.

 #### Running the example